About award courses

 Please discuss any issues with the program area or a Student Services Officer at any campus.

 When offers are made through SATAC, recipients will receive a letter from TAFE SA with instructions on how to enrol.
+This may include a pre-enrolment information and counselling session.

 Applicants should be aware of the following information before they enrol.